redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/README.md

   >**Note**
   >
   > The demo steps below have some differences with the video due to the addition of Microshift.
-First the order of the sections `Consistent edge device configuration at scale` and `Edge computing APPs lifecycle management` are swapped in order to give more time to Microshift to start.
+First, the order of the sections `Consistent edge device configuration at scale` and `Edge computing APPs lifecycle management` are swapped in order to give more time to Microshift to start.
 Second, in the section `Edge computing APPs lifecycle management` additional steps relative to Microshift were introduced.
+Third, in the video the edge device was onboarded using a custom ISO, in this demo/workshop steps we are using the PXE boot approach (although you can also try out the ISO if you want).